,

 Proper diagnosis is crucial for the successful water heater repair

-Electric models are very easy to troubleshoot, while fixing gas heaters is more complicated.
-Still, if you know the heating process, unit's anatomy and have basic knowledge, the repair shouldn't be a problem.
+Electric models are generally easy to troubleshoot, while gas heaters can be more complicated.
+However, with basic knowledge of the heating process and the unit's anatomy, repairs can often be made.

 YouTube video 1: Troubleshooting gas water heaters